 It is irrefutable that canned tuna is one of the best and most convenient foods around.
 It is versatile, delicious, nutritious and makes for a quick meal.
 There is something quite comforting when I have a pantry stocked with it.
 Because as is often the case, when I haven’t prepared well enough or don’t feel like cooking, a trusted can is always at the ready to save the day.

 But all canned tuna is not created equal and this makes all the difference.
 Every time we talk tuna, we can’t leave out a factor that is of inevitable concern – mercury.
 But this is why I’ve partnered once more with the fantastic people at St. Jude Tuna.
 They are conscientious about the way their tuna is caught and where it is caught.
 The tuna is also consistently tested for mercury and the “results have established that the average level of mercury contamination in our products has always been substantially less than the threshold of 1 ppm established by the Food and Drug Administration.”

 This is one of the reasons that attracted me to working with a company that focuses on sustainability, small scale production, human health as well as the health of the ocean to produce a canned tuna that stands in a league of its own.

 I’ve experimented with several of their canned tuna and they are all spectacular in their own way, but as an absolute lover of dill, I fell head over heels for their Organic Dill Tuna.
 It is the most flavorful tuna fish I’ve ever tried and works incredibly well in today’s recipe.
 So without further ado, let’s talk about these tuna chickpea bites.

 These tuna chickpea appetizer bites are:

 - a good source of Omega 3 Fatty acids

-What ingredients do you need for dill tuna and chickpea appetizer bites with lemon caper mayo?
+What ingredients do you need for tuna chickpea appetizer bites with lemon caper mayo?

 Why do you need to peel the chickpeas?